jhil/jeffanders-2022/_posts/2022-01-01-investing.md

 ## Angel

 Emily and I have angel invested small checks in a few startups.
-We like adding value as advisors and generally being there to support founders. <a href="mailto:jahilnbrand@gmail.com" target="_blank" rel="noopener">Contact me</a> if you'd like to discuss.
+We like adding value as advisors and generally being there to support founders. <a href="mailto:jahilnbrand@gmail.com" target="_blank" rel="noopener">Contact us</a> if you're raising!

 <ul class="card-grid card-grid-compact">
 	{% for investing in site.data.investing %}